load the data

 But SD is not the only bias present.
 The orientation estimates usually show cardinal biases, that is, a repulsion effect with responses “repulsed away” from cardinal orientations.
 Here is an example observer where this pattern is clearly seen.

-Cardinal biases (as any other biases) add noise to the data, but they can also mimic other biases, such as SD.
-For example, if an observer is presented by an 8° line followed by a 2° line, the estimates of the 2° line would be pushed towards 8° because of the cardinal bias, not because of SD (or not only because of it).
+Cardinal biases (like any other biases) not only add noise to the data but can also mimic other biases, such as SD.
+For example, if an observer is presented with an 8° line followed by a 2° line, the estimates of the 2° line would be pushed towards 8° because of the cardinal bias, not solely because of SD.
 It’s not necessarily a problem for a well-balanced design, but it’s better to remove them to be on the safe side.

 To illustrate how it works, we can plot some output from this function.
 The first plot shows the errors the same way as in the previous plot but adds the fitted polynomials to them.
 The second one shows the errors with the biases removed.
 The third one plots only the bias (disregarding the sign of the average error).